HRM-024: Compensation Program for University Staff Employees

 Off-Cycle Pay Adjustments:

-Schools/units may provide off-cycle pay adjustments for reasons such as changes in job duties, market, equity, retention/ counter-offers, etc., considering the compensation factors.
+Schools/units/departments may provide off-cycle pay adjustments for reasons such as changes in job duties, market, equity, retention/counter offers, etc., considering the compensation factors.
 Off-cycle pay adjustments may increase or decrease salary.
-Off-cycle pay adjustments that include a change in UVa Job Title require an updated job description as documentation.
+Off-cycle pay adjustments not tied to the competitive hiring process but include a change in UVA job profile require an updated job description.

-Non-base Pay is approved by the top official in the School/unit or their designee.
-Non-Base pay consists of:
+Non-base pay is approved by the top official in the school/department/unit or their designee.
+Non-base pay consists of:

-Schools/units fund and provide bonuses (including those awarded via gift cards) to recognize contribution, achievement of significant performance milestones, and/or address specific organizational needs (such as recruitment or retention).
-The fiscal year total for bonuses received by each employee may not exceed $3,000 or 10% of the employee’s base salary, whichever amount is greater.
-Sign-on bonuses and contractual bonuses are excluded from the fiscal year bonus thresholds, as are any annual merit bonuses.
+Schools/departments/units fund and provide bonuses (including those awarded via gift cards) to recognize contribution, achievement of significant performance milestones, and/or address specific organizational needs (such as recruitment or retention).
+The fiscal year total for bonuses received by each employee may not exceed $5,000 or 10% of the employee’s base salary, whichever amount is greater.
+Sign-on bonuses and contractual bonuses are excluded from the fiscal year bonus thresholds, as are annual merit bonuses.

-Schools/units should clearly communicate bonus programs/opportunities, and ensure equal opportunity in the design and implementation of bonus programs.
-Schools or units may establish more restrictive and/or descriptive criteria for bonuses than those defined above but may not increase the dollar thresholds outlined above.
+Schools/departments/units should clearly communicate bonus programs/opportunities and build equal opportunity into the design and implementation of bonus programs.
+Schools/departments/units may establish more restrictive and/or descriptive criteria for bonuses than those defined above but may not increase the dollar thresholds outlined above.
 Exceptions to total dollar thresholds must be approved by the Vice President and Chief Human Resources Officer in advance of communicating such to the employee.

-Schools/units use this pay practice when a business need indicates the necessity to compensate non-exempt staff for shift, working conditions, call-back and on-call status.
+Schools/departments/units use this pay practice when a business need indicates the necessity to compensate staff for shift, working conditions, call-back, and on-call status.

 Acting Pay (Temporary Pay):

-Schools/units use this pay practice to provide additional pay to an employee who temporarily takes on substantially greater responsibility than his/her assigned position.
-Acting Pay is established at 10% of current salary, and is provided for up to one (1) year.
+Schools/departments/units use this pay practice to provide additional pay to an employee who temporarily takes on substantially greater responsibility than their assigned position.
+Acting Pay is established at 10% of current salary and is provided for up to one year.
 In rare situations, such as when an employee is acting in a position several organizational levels higher than their assigned position, acting pay may be set at 15% of salary.
-Exceptions must be approved by University Human Resources.
+Exceptions must be approved by UVA HR.

-Schools/units partner with University Human Resources to ensure fair and consistent administration of the staff compensation program.
-Any policy compliance issues are reviewed with school/unit senior leadership.
-Repeated policy non-compliance results in loss of compensation approval authority.
-In order to ensure a consistent approach to job titling, University Human Resources is authorized to change UVa Job titles that are incorrectly assigned.
+Schools/departments/units partner with UVA HR to facilitate fair and consistent administration of the staff compensation program.
+Any policy compliance issues are reviewed with school/department/unit senior leadership.
+To maintain a consistent approach to job titling, UVA HR is authorized to change UVA job profiles that are incorrectly assigned.